England 22nd of August 2009

 We got the flight at about 9.
 When we arrived in Birmingham, we needed the train to Wolverhampton.
 When we arrived there we saw around the corner the bus stop we needed later that day for the shuttle bus.
 And on the other side on the corner our hotel.
 We stayed in Brittania Hotel… BRILLIANT!!!

-When we came back to the hotel, the lady was busy cleaning it, but I could charge my phone.
+When we came back to the hotel, the lady was busy cleaning it, but I could charge my phone already.
 She was nearly finished.
 After 10 minutes when we went back to the room, she was finished and we could get ready to go to the festival.

 We had to survive a few hours before the Streets came on.
 Thankfully the weather was lovely so we were relaxing.
-After Nathalie Imbruglia we tried to go to the front, that meant that we would miss the go low plane, but being up front was more important, as I saw the plane in Kendal already.
+After Nathalie Imbruglia (we listened to her on the grass outside the tent), we tried to go to the front, that meant that we would miss the go low plane, but being up front was more important, as I saw the plane in Kendal already.